rocker-org/rocker-versioned2/tests/gpu/misc/build-fix-notes.md

   * Unfortunately, it also requires cudnn7 which isn't available from apt.
     * maybe a repo can be added that has cudnn7
     * other option is to build from download from NVIDIA, but I don't know how this would work within the build
-  * maybe this should just be marked as an unsupported combination
+  * mark as unsupported

+## Working build combinations